How to Patch a Pool with Water in it

 Check for Leaks

 The final top pool maintenance mistake to avoid is forgetting to check fittings or the sides of the pool for cracks until the water level drops.
-Tightening a loose ladder connection and checking for surface cracks is a quick task you should add to your regular pool maintenance routine.
+Tightening a loose ladder connection and checking for surface cracks are quick tasks to add to your regular pool maintenance routine.

-If you do find a leak, or any other broken pool part while maintaining your swimming pool in Brevard County and throughout Central and South Florida, contact Aquaman Leak Detection.
-With over 15 years of experience, we’re pool leak detection experts.
-We will quickly find and repair the leak so you can get back to enjoying your pool.
+If you find a leak or any other broken pool part while maintaining your swimming pool in Brevard County and throughout Central and South Florida, contact Aquaman Leak Detection.
+With over 20 years of experience, we're pool leak detection experts.
+We will quickly find and repair the leak so you can enjoy your pool.

 How to Prepare Your Florida Pool for Winter